stephenmcardle/Senior-Design-Marketplace/marketplace/SD-DOCUMENTATION.md

 $ turbo login
 ```

 And enter the same credentials you used to create your account on Turbo 360's website.
+Note that in order to access the Turbo Datastore, you must be added to the project as a collaborator on the Turbo website.

 To test the project locally, run the following command: